Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Sorry, we will wrap up probably.

-Matt and I are doing the stand-up show here tonight at Oasis at the Comedy Club.
+Matt and I are doing the stand-up show

-It's at 8 o'clock.
+it's at 8 o'clock.

-You can get half-priced tickets if you say you come from Dugo on,
+if you say you come from Dugo on

 or I think the code is officially half-priced.

-Yeah, if you buy them online, the code's half-priced.
+Yeah, if you buy them online,

 That's right.

-MC'd buy the great Xavier Michaelity.
+MC'd by the great Xavier Michael Lee.

 It should be a great night.